DeSantis' power is on full display as he pushes lawmakers on Disney and redistricting

 After months of back and forth, lawmakers in Florida have passed Gov. Ron DeSantis' controversial congressional district voting map — and have pushed forward his last-minute plan to scrap Disney World's special regulatory status in the state.

-"Stop the Black attack," members of the Florida Legislative Black Caucus shouted as Republican lawmakers filed out and Democrats began their protest.
+"When Black votes are under attack, what do we do?
+Stand up.
+Fight back," members of the Florida Legislative Black Caucus shouted as Republican lawmakers filed out and Democrats began their protest.
 "We will occupy this floor.
 We will not be denied."

 The map will give Republicans a 20-8 seat advantage in a state where registered Democratic and Republican voters are nearly equal in number.
 It will also eliminate two congressional districts held by African American Democrats: Rep. Al Lawson of Tallahassee and Rep. Val Demings of Orlando.

-GOP lawmakers passed the governor's map about two days after taking it up.
+State GOP lawmakers passed the governor's map about two days after taking it up.
 No changes to the drawing were made.
-The move was an unprecedented one for a Florida governor — typically, the legislature draws the lines and then the governor signs or vetos the map — but Republican lawmakers have stood behind him.

-The special legislative session came after DeSantis vetoed a bipartisan two-map plan that kept a district in North Florida where African American voters would've made up enough of the constituency to elect a candidate of their choice.
-DeSantis' map also erases the region's only Black opportunity district.

 Democrats blasted the map as unconstitutional and admonished GOP lawmakers for acquiescing to the governor on that and on the governor's move to eliminate a decades-old governing district set up for Disney World and nearby properties.

+As the special session for redistricting kicked off on Tuesday, DeSantis amended the agenda to include two last-minute bills involving Disney.

-DeSantis made that announcement after weeks of battling between Republican leaders and Disney over a new law that restricts instruction about gender identity and sexual orientation in schools — a measure that critics call the "don't say gay" bill.
+The move came after weeks of battling between Republican leaders and Disney over a new law that restricts instruction about gender identity and sexual orientation in schools.
+Formally it's called the Parental Rights in Education law, but critics have dubbed it the "don't say gay" law.

-"Disney is a guest in Florida.
-Today we remind them," House bill sponsor Randy Fine, a Republican, wrote in a Twitter post after DeSantis' announcement.
+One of the new bills passed this week dissolves Disney's special independent district status.
+That's a 1967 provision that allows the company to collect taxes and issue bonds.
+It also exempts the park from nearly all state regulations.
+The other bill eliminates a social media carveout for theme parks following a 2021 law aimed at punishing certain platforms that ban political candidates.

+In March, DeSantis slammed Disney for coming out against the Parental Rights in Education law.
+"I think that crossed the line.
+This state is governed by the interests of the people of the state of Florida.
+It is not based on the demands of California corporate executives," he said.

 But it was the new congressional redistricting maps that received the most protest this week.